d2l-ai/d2l-vi/chapter_computer-vision/kaggle-gluon-dog.md

       lr_decay)
 ```

-## Classify the Testing Set and Submit Results on Kaggle
+## Classifying the Testing Set and Submit Results on Kaggle

-After obtaining a satisfactory model design and hyper-parameters, we use all training data sets (including validation sets) to retrain the model and then classify the testing set.
+After obtaining a satisfactory model design and hyper-parameters, we use all training datasets (including validation sets) to retrain the model and then classify the testing set.
 Note that predictions are made by the output network we just trained.

 ```{.python .input  n=8}
 net = get_net(ctx)